 Section 4.
 To encourage and facilitate cooperative action among public sector and private sector employees within the Chapter area on personnel problems of mutual concern.

 Section 6.
-On the event of dissolution of the Chapter or the discontinuation of its activities, the Board shall, after making payment of all the liabilities of the Chapter, dispose of all of the assets of the Chapter to one or more organizations (under Section 501 (c) (3) of the Internal Revenue Code of 1954) and that further the aims of the Central California Chapter of the International Public Management Association for Human Resources- United States.
+On the event of dissolution of the Chapter or the discontinuation of its activities, the Board shall, after making payment of all the liabilities of the Chapter, dispose of all of the assets of the Chapter to one or more organizations (under Section 501 (c) (3) or (6) of the Internal Revenue Code of 1954) and that further the aims of the Central California Chapter of the International Public Management Association for Human Resources.

 Section 1.
-Membership in this Chapter shall be open to any person regardless of race, religion, color, sex, age, creed, national origin, disability or sexual preference, who is in support of the objectives and programs of this Chapter and who is interested in improved personnel administration subject to the membership qualifications contained in this Article.
+Membership in this Chapter shall be open to any person regardless of race, religion, color, sex, age, creed, national origin, disability, sexual preference, genetic information, or pregnancy, who is in support of the objectives and programs of this Chapter and who is interested in improved personnel administration subject to the membership qualifications contained in this Article.

 Section 2.
-Types of Membership: There shall be two types of membership in this Chapter: Full and Honorary.
+Types of Membership: There shall be three types of membership in this Chapter: Full, Student and Honorary.

 Section 3.
 Any person wishing to become a member of this Chapter shall complete and sign a membership application form provided by the Chapter and must submit the application to any Board member of the Chapter.
 Membership shall become effective upon payment of dues.

 Section 4.
-Upon nomination by the Board and a majority vote of the members present at a Chapter meeting, persons of acknowledged eminence for their contribution to personnel administration may be elected to honorary membership in the Chapter.
+Upon nomination by the Board and a majority vote of the members present at a Chapter meeting, persons of acknowledged eminence for their contribution to personnel administration may be elected to Honorary/Life Member status in the Chapter.

 Section 1.
 Chapter dues for members shall be established annually between April 1st and June 30th by the Board.
-Honorary life members shall be exempt from payment of dues.
-The annual rate will be recorded in the meeting minutes following the next scheduled meeting.
+Honorary/Life members shall be exempt from payment of dues.
+The annual rate will be recorded in the meeting minutes and will be adopted effective July 1.
+The annual rate will be recorded in the meeting minutes and will be adopted effective July 1 with the approval of the minutes at the next scheduled meeting.